bowdenk7/attach-container-blog/README.md

 res.render('index', { title: 'Express' });
 ```

-Then navigate to `localhost:3001` in your browser and see the breakpoint get hit as expected!
+Then navigate to `localhost:3001` in your browser and see the breakpoint trigger as expected!

 ![we hit the breakpoint](images/breakpoint.png)